Metal Roof Colors for Ontario Homes: How to Pick a Shade That Lasts Decades

 Cool-Roof Performance: How Color Affects Energy Use in Ontario Summers

 Color does influence how much heat a roof reflects, but the engineering of modern metal coatings has changed the math.
 Many premium metal roof finishes are formulated with infrared-reflective pigments that reflect a significant share of solar energy even in dark colors.
-That technology means a charcoal black metal roof installed today reflects more heat than an asphalt shingle in nearly any shade.
+That technology means Black (RAL 9005) installed today reflects more heat than an asphalt shingle in nearly any shade.

 Combined with proper attic ventilation and underlayment, a high-performance metal roofing system contributes to a stable indoor climate through Ontario's hot summers and helps reduce cooling load.
 For deeper background on this, see Maximizing Energy Efficiency: How Metal Roofs Save You Money.